Decation2/Decation2/README.md

-# Hello this is Decation2!
+# Hi this is Decation2!
 What im make?
 Im make the program named winoptimizer.
 I make programs only in batch programming language.
 Also im helped Ghalbeyou to make game launcher.